faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 ## Build Settings

-From Xcode, in our build settings, searching for "Debug Information Format" we see the following settings:
+From Xcode, in our build settings, searching for "Debug Information Format"\index{Xcode!Debug Information Format} we see the following settings:

 Setting|Meaning|Usually set for target
 --|--|--